In memory of my Great Grandmother. April 2009. You are thought of very often I know you are gardening in heaven. Love you!

 -by Donna Madeira

-I loved this 2009 run.
-It was so well organized, the location was lovely, and the sponsors and volunteers so helpful.
+I loved this run.
+It is so well organized, the location was lovely, and the sponsors and volunteers so helpful.
 I particularly appreciate that we were provided the opportunity to designate a person whom we were honoring, in my case my mother who has Alzheimers.
 Thank you for making this a memorable day.
 I was inspired by many.

 -by (Jean) Ann Moylan